This post may contain affiliate links. Please read my disclosure policy.

 A cross between lasagna and baked ziti, this ravioli dish comes together in just one pan and goes from stove top, to oven to your dining room table in less than 30 minutes!

-How do I make baked ravioli?
+How to make baked ravioli:

 A quick saute of onion and garlic with dried oregano will start the flavorful base.
 Then brown some spicy Italian sausage and pour in a splash of red wine.